Decoupage Marbled Tissue Vase

-- Embellish by tying a ribbon, beads or by adding flowers to vase.
+- Embellish with a ribbon, beads, gift card or by adding flowers to vase.

-Goo Gone works well if there is sticky residue left from label.
+- Goo Gone works well if there is sticky residue left from label on jars.

-Explain how to spread the paint gently.
-Practice on a piece of tissue so your child understands your directions.
+- Explain how to spread the paint gently so as not to tear the paper.
+Practice on a piece of tissue.

-Have children wear smocks or t-shirts as acrylic when dried is permanent.
+- Have children wear smocks or t-shirts as acrylic when dried is permanent.
 Delta Ceramcoat is washable when wet.
-My girls actually managed to remain paint free

-Cover small trays, bowls.
-Find some neat vases at garage sales, or antique shops.
+- Cover small trays, bowls.
+Find some neat vases at garage sales, or vintage shops.

 for a Mother's Day gift.
 We did this blue and gold vase with my four year olds.